DataSF/datasf.github.io/_posts/blog/2015-08-14-sf-open-data-roundup-1.md

 [**SF Development Pipeline 2015 Q1**](http://data.sfgov.org/d/2cma-9y6y) - The Planning Department publishes a [quarterly report tracking the development pipeline in San Francisco](http://sf-planning.org/index.aspx?page=1691).
 The latest one is for the first quarter of 2015.

 [**Annual Allowable Rent Increase for Units Under Rent Control**](http://data.sfgov.org/d/hsxb-ci7b) - In accordance with [Rules and Regulations Section 1.12](http://bit.ly/17Oq75y), the Rent Board of Arbitration sets the annual allowable rent increase for rent controlled units.
 The new rates are effective every year on March 1.
-The amount is based on 60% of the percentage increase in the Consumer Price Index (CPI) for All Urban Consumers in the San Francisco-Oakland-San Jose region for the 12-month period ending October 31, as posted in November by the Bureau of Labor Statistics.
+The amount is based on 60% of the percentage increase in the Consumer Price Index (CPI) for All Urban Consumers in the San Francisco-Oakland-San Jose region for the 12-month period ending October 31, as blog-posted in November by the Bureau of Labor Statistics.

 [**Eviction Notices**](http://data.sfgov.org/d/5cei-gny5) - Data includes eviction notices filed with the San Francisco Rent Board per San Francisco Administrative Code 37.9(c).
 A notice of eviction does not necessarily indicate that the tenant was eventually evicted, so the notices below may differ from actual evictions.